scmata/first-hugo-site/content/bio.md

 draft: false
 ---

 A quick summary of some things I've done in my life.
 A type of "Professional Development Journal".
+Last updated: October 2023.
+(This needs an update!)

 # Second year of university
 ### Awards